Collector's Guide: The Seven Different Paul Newman Daytona References

 The 6263 is the “holy grail” reference for vintage Paul Newman Daytonas.
 While the reference was made until 1988, Paul Newman Daytonas were only made for about circa 1969 to 1971 in this case (from the 2.08 million range for the RCO black dial Paul Newman to the early 3M serial range for the Mark 2 Paul Newman Pandas).
 The 6263 has a black bezel, completing the “Panda” look, and is what most people think of when they think of a Panda.
 The other grail 6263 Paul Newman is the “Oyster Sotto” or “RCO” that is a very rare watch with a black dial in a 6263 case seen below:

-The Rolex Paul Newman Daytona is arguably the most iconic wristwatch with a dial design that is unmistakable.
-It has been collectible since the 1980s, and remains one of the most sought after wristwatches on the planet.
+The Rolex Paul Newman Daytona is arguably the most iconic vintage wristwatch with a dial design that is unmistakable.
+It truly became desirable and collectible starting in the 1990s, and remains one of the most sought after wristwatches on the planet.
 When purchasing a Paul Newman Daytona, it is important to consider several aspects.
 What is the provenance of the watch?
-What condition is the watch in?
+What is the condition of the watch?
 Has there been restoration?
 Has the dial and hands been relumed?
-Does it feature a service replacement bezel.
+Does it feature a service replacement bezel?
 Was the dial replaced and put into the current case?

 Learn more about these watches within the video ‘Collector's Grade: White-Dial Paul Newman Daytonas.